To stay up to date, please subscribe by emailing email@example.com

 Tableau Data Visualisation

-Occupations in demand will change during and following the COVID-19 pandemic, and the department will continue to monitor the situation closely and publish insights to support your job search and labour market analysis.
+Occupations in demand will change during and following the COVID-19 pandemic, and the National Skills Commission will continue to monitor the situation closely and publish insights to support your job search and labour market analysis.

 Understanding your Skills as the Jobs in Demand Change